 Employees Teleworking - Primary Location Outside of Oklahoma

 As a result of the COVID-19 pandemic, many state employees are working remotely.
 If employees are working remotely outside of Oklahoma, this requires the state, as the employer, to withhold income taxes for that state, as applicable.
-Several states have issued guidance or passed temporary laws relaxing this requirement but not all have taken this approach.
-If an agency has employees working outside of Oklahoma, please contact OMES Central Accounting and Reporting at firstname.lastname@example.org so that we can determine the required withholding and reporting for those employees.
+This requires the state, as the employer, to withhold state unemployment taxes for that state, as applicable.
+If an agency has employees working outside of Oklahoma, please contact OMES Central Accounting and Reporting at email@example.com so that we can determine the required withholding and reporting for those employees.

 Employee Overpayments and OMES Form 94P Submission

 State agencies are encouraged to review and handle employee overpayments as soon as possible so the adjustment can be recorded in the quarter in which the overpayment occurred.
 Overpayments not reported to the retirement systems in a timely manner may result in less than a full recovery of funds for the agency and may cause employee retirement calculations to be incorrect.
 Overpayments may be due to incorrect hours paid, wage amounts or benefit allowance payments.

 When submitting the Form 94P, please do not provide copies of personal checks.
 The form allows the agency to enter the amount recovered.
 Additional backup data is not required.
 Please submit the form using the employee ID and do not use the employee's SSN.

 If an agency has questions, needs assistance or would like the form reviewed prior to requesting the overpayment from the employee, email firstname.lastname@example.org.
 The final form is to be submitted to us only after the agency has recovered the overpaid amount.

 Employee Name and Social Security Number (SSN) Entries in Workday